RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 |  B  | 9                              | *Master* on one, *Proficient* on the other | 80% of maximum     |     |
 |  C  | 7                              | *Proficient* on both                       | 70% of maximum     |     |
 |  D  | 5                              | Proficient on one                          | 60% of maximum     |     |

-\* The maximum number of engagement credits will not be known until roughly week 10.
+Note: The maximum number of engagement credits will not be known until roughly week 10.

 The base grade can be modified with a plus or minus:
 - *Plus:* Given when Learning Targets mastered and Application/Analysis exams are at different levels.
 In this case, **we take the grade level of the lower of those two and add a plus to it.**  Example: Earning mastery on 11 Learning Targets ("A" level), 80% of the maximum amount of engagement credits ("B" level) but having only proficient on both Application/Analysis exams ("C" level) is a C+.